Alpha Males (TV series)

 Alpha Males (Machos Alfa) is a Spanish comedy television series created by brother-and-sister team Alberto and Laura Caballero for Netflix.
 It stars Fernando Gil, María Hervás, Raúl Tejón, Kira Miró, Gorka Otxoa, Paula Gallego, Fele Martínez, and Raquel Guerrero, and was produced by the Caballero siblings' own production company, Contubernio Films.
 The show premiered on 30 December 2022.
 In January 2023, it was renewed for a second season, which aired on 9 February 2024.
 The third season was released on 10 January 2025.
-The series was subsequently renewed for a fourth season.
+The series was subsequently renewed for a fourth and fifth season, with the former coming out on 9 January 2026.
+The fifth season was released on 17 April 2026.

 Synopsis

 The series follows four male friends in their forties who begin to notice their male privilege disappearing with social change and the empowerment of women, and they are forced to adapt, each in their own way.

 In the first season, the four take a course on "deconstructing masculinity", and the way this affects their perceptions is an underlying theme throughout the show.